Projected and near-projected embeddings: Introduction

 It quite easy to construct non-stable maps that are $k$-realizable but not $k$-prems (see Examples \ref{1-dim}, \ref{2-dim}, \ref{3-dim} below).

 The following conjecture appears in the first paragraph of the 2002 paper \cite{ARS}:

-\begin{conjecture}[The Prem Conjecture] Smoothly $k$-realizable general position \footnote{The exact meaning of ``general position maps'' is not discussed in \cite{ARS}, but this term was imported, via \cite{Akh}, from A. Sz\H ucs's papers.
-In \cite{Sz}, Sz\H ucs defines ``generic maps'' as Boardman maps with normal crossings (in the terminology of \cite{GG}).
+\begin{conjecture}[The Prem Conjecture] Smoothly $k$-realizable general position \footnote{The exact meaning of ``general position maps'' is not discussed in \cite{ARS}, but this term must have been imported, via \cite{Akh} and \cite{Sz2}, from \cite{Sz}, where ``generic maps'' are defined as Boardman maps with normal crossings (in the terminology of \cite{GG}).
 Such maps form an open dense subset of $C^\infty(N,M)$ and hence include all stable maps (see \cite{GG}).} smooth maps $N^n\to\R^m$ are smooth $k$-prems, at least in the metastable range $2(m+k)\ge 3(n+1)$. \end{conjecture}

 It was proved in \cite{ARS} that a $1$-realizable stable smooth map $N^n\to\R^{2n-1}$, $n\ge 3$, is a smooth $1$-prem.
 It was also proved in \cite{ARS} that a smoothly $1$-realizable stable smooth map of an orientable surface $M^2\to\R^3$ is a smooth $1$-prem (the idea of proof for $M^2=S^2$ appears already in \cite{A1}).